-- 1) The ride of a distressed highway can be substantially improved with a two-inch overlay. - 2) Based on previous experience, overlaying distressed pavements with two inches of bituminous concrete is a futile effort, as reflection cracks will occur during the first winter.
-Therefore, some concentrated effort must be applied to eliminate or reduce them. - 3) Pulverization is a viable alternative in the rehabilitation of distressed pavements, although it is considerably slower than certain other methods. - 4) Weather conditions are critical with alternatives utilizing emulsified asphalts. - 5) Pulverization and rubber slurry appear to be economically competitive. - 6) Benefits other than short-term cannot be determined prior to two winter seasons.
+- 1) Based on previous experience, overlaying distressed pavements with two inches of bituminous concrete is a futile effort, as reflection cracks will occur during the first winter.
+Therefore, some concentrated effort must be applied to eliminate or reduce them. - 2) Pulverization is a viable alternative in the rehabilitation of distressed pavements, successfully eliminating reflective cracks, although it is considerably slower than certain other methods. - 3) The use of a strain-relieving interlayer of rubberized slurry is unable to contain the reflection of cracks through a two-inch dense graded overlay in Vermont's climatological environment. - 4) The ride of a distressed highway can be substantially improved with a two-inch overlay.